Pro Animals | Pro Environment | Pro Health

 We also advised a large number of companies about developing vegan products, working with some of the largest meat and dairy manufacturers in Europe on the development of new plant-based products.
 We advised dozens of companies on the replacement of eggs, milk, and gelatine, and the development of vegan meat substitutes, snacks, salads, cheese spreads, biscuits, pastries, baking mixes, sauces, desserts, and coffee creamers.

 Clearly, where there’s demand, there’s supply.
 We were hugely inspired by the millions of people around the world expressing their desire for more plant-based food options everywhere, from on-the-go snacks to meals and takeaways, and the mainstreaming of plant-based products on offer in supermarkets.
-Your shared belief in our mission and vision have helped us in dialogues with large (and smaller) companies to lead the way and demonstrate that a kinder, greener future is possible.
+Your shared belief in our mission and vision has helped us in dialogues with large (and smaller) companies to lead the way and demonstrate that a kinder, greener future is possible.
 Thank you!

 In April, we held the 50by40 Corporate Outreach summit in Berlin in order to build an international alliance of non-profits focused on moving the food industry towards a plant-based future.
 Organised in collaboration with the US chapter of the Humane Society, the event was something of a milestone for the vegan movement, as ‘collective impact’ is crucial for organisations with a common agenda to achieve our shared goal of reducing meat consumption by 50% by the year 2040.
 We are very excited to see what the future brings as we develop this alliance further.